We Analyzed the Future Direction of American Express Company (AXP), Here is What We Found

-American Express Company (NYSE:AXP) went down by -4.24% from its latest closing price compared to the recent 1-year high of $174.76.
-The company’s stock price has collected -6.22% of loss in the last five trading sessions.
-Press Release reported 8 hours ago that Credit One Bank Launches WWE(R) SummerSlam Sweepstakes
+American Express Company (NYSE:AXP) went up by 1.33% from its latest closing price compared to the recent 1-year high of $174.76.
+The company’s stock price has collected 1.86% of gains in the last five trading sessions.
+MarketWatch.com reported on 07/23/21 that American Express beats earnings expectations as card spending accelerates

 >> 7 Top Picks for the Post-Pandemic Economy <<